 Am I allowed to drink alcohol?

 We allow alcohol to be consumed in moderate quantities.
-Alcohol can be brought in by friends/family for you.
+Alcohol can be brought in by your named visitor.

 Am I guaranteed a single room?